RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4200-Breakout-Board/Datasheet/README.md

 ##### UART Port

-There are two UART interfaces on RAK4200 Breakout Board:
+There are two UART interfaces on the RAK4200 Breakout Board:

 - **UART1** – recommended for debugging/firmware update
 - **UART2** – recommended for external MCU connection.